lukakerr/rails-ecommerce/README.md

 The application uses PostgreSQL as its database, so this must be installed.

-Images are uploaded to Amazon AWS S3, so an account with Amazon is needed.
+Images are uploaded to Amazon AWS S3, so an account with Amazon is needed (only in production).

 Tests are driven by `rspec`, `factory_bot` and `faker`.